Compañeros (film): Plot

-After evading the Mexican army and crossing the border, Peterson makes contact with a local prostitute he used to know who helps him and El Vasco infiltrate the US Army camp and together the two men free Xantos by setting off a series of fires, and escape with Xantos in an old army truck, but one of the truck's wheels becomes unhinged and the three men end up swimming across the Rio Grande river to safety back in Mexico.
+After evading the Mexican army and crossing the border, Peterson makes contact with a local prostitute, named Zaira, whom he used to know who helps him and El Vasco infiltrate the US Army camp and together the two men free Xantos by setting off a series of fires, and escape with Xantos in an old army truck, but one of the truck's wheels becomes unhinged and the three men end up swimming across the Rio Grande river to safety back in Mexico.
 On foot, El Vasco, Peterson and Xantos encounter a Mexican army checkpoint and attempt to disguise themselves as robed monks carrying a coffin, with Xantos inside it, past the Mexican soldiers, but their cover is blown when John and his posse expose their identities forcing them to run with both the Mexican army and John's men in chase.

 Eventually, El Vasco, Peterson and Xantos are safely reunited with Xantos' followers, known as the Xantistas, hiding out in a cave, led by Lola, Xantos' daughter.
 But Mongo captures several of the Xantistas and threatens to execute them if Xantos does not surrender.
 El Vasco and Peterson team up with Lola and the surviving Xantistas to launch a climactic attack on San Bernardino.
 They defeat Mongo's army in a gun battle, and Mongo himself is killed by El Vasco.
 Afterwards, when El Vasco brings Xantos to the bank vault to have him open the safe, the safe is revealed not to hold any gold, silver, or cash, only the "true wealth" of the community which includes a few ears of corn.

 As Peterson prepares to leave town, John reappears and mortally wounds Xantos and prepares to kill El Vasco, only for Peterson to turn the tables on his enemy by blowing up the train car containing all of the arms and ammunition that Peterson arrived in, along with John.
 When news arrives that a large Federale counter-revolutionary army is marching onto San Bernardino, Peterson decides to leave aware that the Xantistas are outnumbered and outgunned, but El Vasco urges him to stay and fight.
 Peterson declines and rides away, but at the last minute, after seeing the huge Mexican army advancing in the distance and unwilling to allow the Xantistas be all killed by the Mexican army, Peterson rides back into town to join the revolutionaries in the imminent battle.